damoninc/Hawkfinder/README.md

 - Being Implemented by Octavio Galindo, Damon Incorvaia

 Spotify Integration
-- Being implemented by Nicholas
+- Being implemented by Nicholas Brunsink

 Friend System
-- Being implemented by Nicholas
+- Being implemented by Nicholas Brunsink
 ---------------------------------------------------------------------------------------------------------------------------
 This is a react.js project bootstrapped with Vite